Emir Kusturica: Why Did I Need This

+Vidiš li da ne vidim

+In 2022, Kusturica published a book titled Vidiš li da ne vidim.
+The main protagonists of the book are the author and his friend and Austrian Nobel laureate novelist Peter Handke.

+Kada mrtve duše marširaju

+His fifth book, Kada mrtve duše marširaju (When the dead souls march) was published in 2023.

 Other endeavors

 Drvengrad

-Drvengrad (meaning Wooden Town) is a traditional village that Kusturica built for his film Life Is a Miracle.
+Drvengrad (meaning 'Wooden Town') is a traditional village that Kusturica built for his film Life Is a Miracle.
 It is located in the Zlatibor District near the city of Užice, two hundred kilometers southwest of Serbia's capital, Belgrade.
 It is located near Mokra Gora and Višegrad, best known for Yugoslav Ivo Andrić's novel, The Bridge on the Drina.

 Time of the Gypsies punk opera

 During 2007, Kusturica and Nele Karajlić prepared a punk opera, Time of the Gypsies.
 The initial idea came five years earlier in 2002 from Kusturica's collaborator Marc di Domenico while the support of the Paris Opera director Gerard Mortier got the project rolling.
 Basing the production on his eponymous 1988 film, Kusturica wrote the libretto by adapting the story of the Gypsy youth from the Balkans relocating to Italy in order to obtain money for his ill sister's surgery.
 The director cast young Serbian folk singers Stevan Anđelković and Milica Todorović in the roles of Perhan and Azra, respectively, while the experienced Karajlić took the role of Ahmed Đida.
-The music in the original movie had been composed by Goran Bregović; however, since Kusturica and he have not been on speaking terms since the late 1990s, those pieces couldn't be used.
+The music in the original movie had been composed by Goran Bregović; however, since Kusturica and he have not been on speaking terms since the late 1990s, those pieces could not be used.
 The all-new score was composed by Dejan Sparavalo of the No Smoking Orchestra.

 The premiere took place in June 2007, at the Opéra Bastille in Paris, to positive reviews.
 Following the vast open stage of Bastille, the show was performed in smaller arenas.
 In March 2008, the production was staged in Paris' Palais des congrès.

 In fall 2010, the production was staged in Belgrade at Sava Center.

 On 29 June 2012, the opera was staged in Banja Luka at the City Stadium, for the very first time under the open skies, with 10,000 people in attendance.
 This was followed with the July staging in Cartagena, Spain, as part of La Mar de Músicas de Cartagena.

 Future staging of the punk opera is scheduled for August 2013 in Krasnodar, Russia, during Kubana Festival.